Lindsey Oil Refinery: Production units

+More units were added, to take refining capacity to 7 million tons in the early 1970s, at a cost of £10 million.
+The French and Belgian companies had a half of the total capacity each.

+From 1973 a 64-mile pipeline was built, to the north west by Total.
+The £500,000 oil terminal, in Leeds, had opened in April 1968, with oil transported by rail.

+Further units added, from 1976, to open in 1979, costing £58 million.
+1,500 construction workers worked on the development.

+By 1977 it was the sixth-largest refinery in the UK, processing around 10 million tonnes.
+A catalytic cracker was built from 1977, which would process 1 million tonnes per year, being one third more efficient at fuel processing than previous technology.

 In the 1980s, a fluid catalytic cracker, an alkylation unit, a visbreaker, and an MTBE (Methyl tert-butyl ether) unit (for high octane petrol) were added.
+In May 1982 a £50 million development was begun.

+From 1988, the Belgian company built a pipeline to an oil terminal Hertfordshire.

+By 1998 the site was processing 200,000 barrels per day, and was the UK's third-largest refinery.

 In 2007, a distillate hydrotreater (HDS) was built.
 A hydrogen production unit (a methane steam reformer for the hydrotreater process) is being built, for completion in 2009.
 The new plant will provide ultra-low sulfur diesel and mean different types of crude oil can be processed, that can be made in a conventional catalytic cracker or hydrocracker.
 It was built from June 2008 – June 2009 by Jacobs Engineering.

 2009 workers dispute

 On 28 January 2009, approximately 800 of Lindsey Oil Refinery's local contractors went on strike following the appointment by the Italian construction contractor IREM of several hundred European (mainly Italian and Portuguese) contractors on the site at a time of high unemployment in the local and global economy.

 Subsequently, sympathy walkouts at other UK petroleum, power and chemical sites took place.
 700 workers were sacked at the plant in June 2009, resulting in further worker walkouts at other UK sites.
 Negotiations led to the reinstatement of 647 workers at the end of June 2009.